mercmobily/writeups/dojo/widgets_containers_on.md

 *** QUESTION: Why doesn't `dojo/on.emit()` get delegated to the widget just like `dojo/on()` is?
 It seems like the obvious thing to do -- with the object's `this.emit()` which then emits through the DOM, which will then bubble things up if requested... so that the "manual" bubbling wouldn't even be necessary?

-*** QUESTION: `dojo/emit(target, 'event', listener)` seems to call, synthetically for objects, onevent rather than onEvent.
+*** QUESTION: `dojo/emit(target, 'event', event)` seems to call, synthetically for objects, onevent rather than onEvent.
 Didn't this use to be onEvent?
 Is capitalisation after "on" going away as a convention for Dojo 2.0?

 ### _WidgetBase